critterandguitari/Organelle_Manual/manual.md

 > **NOTE:** Booting Organelle's graphical operation mode causes the system itself to be reloaded.
 This means that any currently loaded patch will be unloaded, and any audio output being produced will cease.
 >
 > **NOTE:** It is also possible to edit patches from another computer in realtime, using VNC.
-For more informaiton on that, check out [this blog post](https://forum.critterandguitari.com/t/remote-patching-using-vnc/3607).
+For more informaiton on that, check out [Advanced Topics](/advanced_topics.md).

 ![](Ch7%20-%201%20screen.png)

 The options on this screen are fairly sparse.
 This matches the character of the running operating system, which has been stripped down in favor of achieving the most stable audio performance.
 There are four elements here.

 -   The disk icon labeled `USB Drive` at the top left of the screen     represents the USB drive containing your `Patches` folder.
 -   The `Read me First!` file contains some helpful notes from our technical team.
 You should probably do as they say.
 -   The dark icon at the bottom left of the screen represents a command-line interface (CLI).
 If you click on this icon, a terminal emulator instance is started.
 -   The red octagonal icon at the bottom right of the screen represents a stop sign.
 When you are done working in this graphical operation mode, you should click this icon.

 **To exit Organelle's graphical operation mode:** click the red octagonal icon at the bottom right of the screen.
 This will close out all open windows and unload the current Organelle patch, interrupting any ongoing audio output (the same as when we entered this graphical mode).
 This red "exit" button is the primary interface option that you will need.